B2B Demand Generation Glossary

 Ideal Client Profile

 An ideal client profile is the detailed description of the company characteristics that make the best fit for your solution.
-ICPs include firmographic data like company size, industry, technology stack, and growth stage.
-Unlike buyer personas, which describe individuals, ICPs describe organizations.
+ICPs capture firmographic data: company size, industry, technology stack, growth stage, and the structural signals that predict whether an account can actually buy and use what you sell.
+Buyer personas describe individuals; ICPs describe organizations.
 According to The Starr Conspiracy's analysis, companies with clearly defined ICPs achieve higher account win rates than those using broad targeting.

 Related Terms: Buyer Persona, Buying Committee, Account-Based Marketing